Skip to content

 Exponential Backoff

 Exponential backoff is one of the most popular backoff strategies.
-It delays that growth rapidly.
-That gives the faulty functionality more and more time to recover on each retry.
+Its delays grow rapidly, giving the faulty functionality more and more time to recover on each retry.

-Hyx implements the Capped Exponential Backoff that allows to specify the max_delay_secs bound:
+Hyx implements Capped Exponential Backoff, which allows you to specify a max_delay_secs bound:

 import asyncio